-The project imagines an integrated educational campus, bringing together Hunter College School of Nursing and departments of Physical Therapy, Speech Language Pathology & Audiology (including the community clinic), and Medical Laboratory Sciences, Borough of Manhattan Community College (BMCC) Health Sciences, Health Studies, and Nursing Programs, and the CUNY Graduate School of Public Health & Health Policy under one roof with the NYCPS high school.
-On the west side of the Development Site, a research and public health campus would include two life sciences towers, each sitting above podium spaces dedicated to H+H (on First Avenue) and OCME (on former East 26th Street), respectively.
+The Proposed Project imagines an integrated educational campus, bringing together Hunter College School of Nursing and departments of Physical Therapy, Speech Language Pathology & Audiology (including the community clinic), and Medical Laboratory Sciences, Borough of Manhattan Community College (BMCC) Health Sciences, Health Studies, and Nursing Programs, and the CUNY Graduate School of Public Health & Health Policy under one roof with the NYCPS high school.
+On the west side of the Development Site, a research and public health campus would include two Life Sciences towers, each sitting above podium spaces dedicated to H+H (on First Avenue) and OCME (on former East 26th Street), respectively.

-The Proposed Project would construct multiple new buildings (illustratively shown as Buildings A, B1, and B2) (see Figure 1-2) comprising up to approximately 1,782,000 zsf (2.19 million gsf).8 The Eastern Parcel would create an integrated educational campus within Building A, as described below, bringing together the Hunter College School of Nursing and departments of Physical Therapy, Speech-Language Pathology & Audiology (including the community clinic), and Medical Laboratory Sciences, Borough of Manhattan Community College (BMCC) Health Sciences, Health Studies, and Nursing Programs, and the CUNY Graduate School of Public Health & Health Policy,9 along with a
+The Proposed Project would construct multiple new buildings (illustratively shown as Buildings A, B1, and B2) comprising up to approximately 1,782,000 zsf (2.19 million gsf).
+The Eastern Parcel would create an integrated educational campus within Building A, as described below, bringing together the Hunter College School of Nursing and departments of Physical Therapy, Speech-Language Pathology & Audiology (including the community clinic), and Medical Laboratory Sciences, Borough of Manhattan Community College (BMCC) Health Sciences, Health Studies, and Nursing Programs, and the CUNY Graduate School of Public Health & Health Policy, along with a NYCPS high school focused on health care and sciences education.
+The Western Parcel would include two Life Sciences buildings, Building B1 and Building B2, and the one-story SPARC Square Pavilion within the open space.
+Building B1 would front on First Avenue, and include space dedicated to H+H. Building B2 would be located to the east of Building B1 and would include space for OCME.